Charge It to My Neighbor: A Relay Attack on ISO 15118 Plug and Charge Payment: Possible Mitigations

+\changedtext{OCSP provides a mechanism to revoke compromised certificates, which would limit the window during which an attacker can abuse a stolen charging station certificate.
+However, OCSP checking is not mandatory for TLS leaf certificates in the plug and charge specification, and vehicles are not required to perform it.
+Making OCSP verification mandatory for vehicles would ensure that revoked charging station certificates can no longer be used for impersonation, provided that compromises are detected and reported in a timely manner.}

-Our proposal to mitigate this issue is to encode geo-coordinates into the TLS certificates used by charging stations.
-Vehicles can then check the distance of their last GNSS position to the coordinates given in the charging station certificate.
-This way, when an attacker obtains a compromised certificate, it only allows them to perform attacks on vehicles charging at the compromised charging station.
+\changedtext{Another way to strengthen the TLS trust model would be to encode geo-coordinates into charging station TLS certificates.} Vehicles can then check the distance between their last GNSS position and the coordinates in the certificate.
+When an attacker obtains a compromised certificate, it would only allow impersonation of stations near the compromised station's location, rather than any station worldwide.
+This mitigation could be carried out as a TLS certificate extension, allowing backwards compatibility with vehicles that do not yet support the verification of geo-coordinates.